 The example screens here show the display when lists by first letter A to Z are set.
+[END] appears, and the display returns to the screen in Step 1.

-- ► Hold down the ▲/AIR or RESET/▼ button on the gas name list to move 10 items up or down at a time - ▶ To cancel the setting, press the DISP/ESC button in Step 6.
+- ► Hold down the ▲/AIR or RESET/▼ button on the gas name list to move 10 items up or down at a time. - ▶ To cancel the setting, press the DISP/ESC button in Step 6.